finsaspa/Assets/README.md

 # Assets
-Web assets used for our projects.
+Web assets used inside our projects.